JaniceShih/the-covid-19-tracker/README.md

 The website provide user to see COVID 19 cases, deaths and vaccinated of US states on data visualization chart or map.

--Super Easy to Use
+- Super Easy to Use

--Simply Fast to Get Result
+- Simply Fast to Get Result

--Visulization Result
+- Visulization Result

 ---